Compensation program for residents and business owners

 Cleaning expenses for removing any chemicals or other materials used by security authorities

-If your revenue increases because of the economic activity before or during the Summit/Event, you’ll need to deduct this amount from any loss of net profits.
+If your revenue increased because of the economic activity before or during the Summit/Event, you’ll need to deduct this amount from any loss of net profits.

 -